Thought Leadership on AI, Leadership Development, and Strategic Intelligence

 But here's the question that should terrify every board of directors: What if none of them should even be in contention?

 The numbers are staggering and troubling: According to SHRM's latest research, nearly 20% of CEO successions are "forced" rather than planned.
-Spencer Stuart found that 45% of boards report having an adequate emergency succession plan in place, but only 26% have a formal succession plan with options across timelines.
+Spencer Stuart found that 45% of boards report having an adequate emergency plan in place, but only 26% have a formal succession plan with options across timelines.
 When transitions fail — and research for two decades suggests 40-60% do — the average cost can reach $1.8 billion in shareholder value destruction.
 Per company.
 Per failure.

 Stream or download the audio version of this article.